Why should I study Native Studies at the University of Alberta?

 - They account for close to 7 per cent of Albertans, and their numbers are rapidly growing.

 - 54 per cent live in urban areas and 48 per cent of that population is under 24.

-Canadians’ lives are also deeply intertwined with Aboriginal interests such as oil and gas, natural resources extraction, land, water, health, history, treaties, identity and community wellbeing to name a few.
+Canadians’ lives are also deeply intertwined with Indigenous interests such as oil and gas, natural resources extraction, land, water, health, history, treaties, identity and community wellbeing to name a few.
 Being aware of the ways in which we are all connected means you will be better equipped to understand the complexity of Canada and function as an enlightened citizen.
-You will also be more likely to succeed in whatever career you choose if you understand perspectives, values and needs of your Aboriginal clients, customers, suppliers, patients or partners.
+You will also be more likely to succeed in whatever career you choose if you understand perspectives, values and needs of your Indigenous clients, customers, suppliers, patients or partners.

 What introductory Native Studies courses should I take?

 NS 110, NS 111 and NS 290 are prerequisites for most Native Studies courses.
 NS 152 is the introductory Cree language course needed if you are a Native Studies major.
 NS 200 is a survey course of topics in Native Studies aimed at students outside the Faculty (not available to NS majors).
 All of these courses offer students a window into the world of Native Studies.